lordvaider/lordvaider.github.io/_posts/2021-06-21-Data-Liberation-Front.md

 # Footnotes
 * footnotes will be placed here
 {:footnotes}
-[^1]: Some day, I'll figure out exactly why Erlang is so cool (Right after I finish reading all 7 volumes of [The Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming), [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html) and the Escher and Bach parts of [GEB](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach))
+[^1]: Some day, I'll figure out exactly why Erlang is so cool (Right after I finish reading [The Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming), [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html) and the Escher and Bach parts of [GEB](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach))

 ---